faucetsdn/faucet/docs/configuration.rst

 stacking.
 The configuration is found under the 'stack' attribute of an interface configuration block.
 The following attributes can be configured:

-.. list-table:: dps/<dp name or id>/interfaces/<interface name or port number/stack/
+.. list-table:: dps: <dp name or id>: interfaces: <interface name or port number: stack: {}
     :widths: 31 15 15 60
     :header-rows: 1